ThePlatinum/mantenar/README.md

 - Multiple File type support
 - Real time chat/comment on file shares

-## Using Mantenar
+## Setting up Mantenar
-I provide full technical support for setting up and using Mantener, but, if you have the know how, then:
 - Clone/Download/Fork the repo
 - Run `composer install`
 - Run `cp .env.example .env`
-- Edit the `.env` file accordingly
+- Edit the `.env` file accordingly \
+  Note:
+    - Database connection must be to a singlestore db instance
+    - Must set email details
 - Run `php artisan key:generate`
+- Run `php artisan migrate --force`
-- Run `php artisan serve`
+- Run `php artisan serve` to start the application
+- Run `php artisan websocket:serve` to start the websocket server
+- Check how to use [here](https://mantenar.com/how) \
+**To use the [Mantenar Demo](https://app.mantenar.com) you can use this url to reset mantenar configuration to a fresh installation: https://app.mantenar.com/migrar/7014293952**

 ## What's next for Mantenar
 Mantenar will grow into a large suite of Management Tools for Startups, more features that will be added to Mantenar includes: